heber-silva/CKA-Obsidian-Vault/Security/Good practices for Kubernetes Secrets.md

 In Kubernetes, a Secret is an object that stores sensitive information, such as passwords, OAuth tokens, and SSH keys.

 Secrets give you more control over how sensitive information is used and reduces the risk of accidental exposure.
-Secret values are encoded as base64 strings and are stored unencrypted by default, but can be configured to be [encrypted at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#ensure-all-secrets-are-encrypted).
+Secret values are encoded as base64 strings and are stored unencrypted by default, but can be configured to be [](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#ensure-all-secrets-are-encrypted).

-A [Pod](Pod.md) can reference the Secret in a variety of ways, such as in a volume mount or as an environment variable.
+A [Pod](../Workloads/Pod.md) can reference the Secret in a variety of ways, such as in a volume mount or as an environment variable.
 Secrets are designed for confidential data and [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) are designed for non-confidential data.

 The following good practices are intended for both cluster administrators and application developers.
 Use these guidelines to improve the security of your sensitive information in Secret objects, as well as to more effectively manage your Secrets.